 - If FPI has to cancel this course due to mitigating reasons, a full refund of all fees paid, including the registration fee, will be made available to all participants.

-- Early departures from the field course are not entitled to a refund for any reason.
+- Due to the strict cancellation policies of each field station, early departures from the field course are not entitled to a refund for any reason.

 Frequently Asked Questions